 Sanchi is just 20 mins from Vidisha.
 If you are in Bhopal, Sanchi is a great getaway.
 But we decided to halt in Sanchi itself.
 Here again, we booked the MP Tourism Hotel.
-I have mentioned earlier, these hotels are in good condition, having rooms to suit all types of budget.
+I have mentioned earlier, these hotels are in good condition, having rooms to suit all types of budgets.
 In fact, in a few places, they are the best options available.
 Food and booze are served in-house.
 The one we halted was very close to Sanchi’s Stupa.

 We started early than usual, and first went straight to visit the famous Stupa.
 It is at the top of a small hill, remember to collect tickets at the foothill itself outside the archaeological museum.
 Stupa one is the one that is famous and is part of the UNESCO world heritage site.
 But there are various other smaller Stupas nearby.
 It is a Stupa one which has four gates called Torans in all four directions.
-All of these have carvings depicting the famous Jataka tales, episodes from Buddha’s life, his journey and many more.
+All of these have carvings depicting the famous Jataka tales, episodes from Buddha’s life, his journey, and many more.

 Sanchi: Monuments to watch out